 This project equips, educates and supports independent teams within their own communities to actively engage and support Early Childhood Development centres (ECD’s) and other feeding scheme initiatives.

-At least 27% of South African children does not receive the minimum required nutrition during their formative years: The so-called First 1000 Days
+At least 27% of South African children do not receive the minimum required nutrition during their formative years: The so-called First 1000 Days

 Why the need to intervene?
 Are South African schools not supported by organized feeding schemes?

 In South Africa, most feeding schemes rely on maize and soya to feed impoverished children.
 Maize is our cheap and available staple.
 Soya acts as a cost-effective protein source.
 None of these two main ingredients of the so-called corn-soy fortified blends has the necessary nutritional ingredients growing children need.

 The Village Project Teams identify schools in their area to support and educate to ensure the children get the best possible breakfast at affordable prices.

 The Inani StartWell foundation establishes “not-for-profit” food processing plants.
 This shifts the processor’s focus from profits to shareholders to nutritional content.
 Village Project teams buy directly from the non-profit manufacturer and supply the schools they support on a monthly basis.

 Through Village Projects, the Inani StartWell Foundation brings different parties together creating a healthy synergy.
 These parties are as follows: